igr/spig/doc/QuickRun.md

 Simply:

 + [download the project](https://github.com/igr/spig/archive/master.zip)
-+ unzip it in your root folder
++ unzip it to your root folder
++ just keep the `/spig` folder and root files.
 + Start adding content, modify `gulpfile`.

 For `Spig` updates, just copy `spig` folder over existing one.
+Update `package.json` when needed.

 ## 2. Project

 The website content is located in `src` folder.

 ## 3. Gulp